Contents

 Maybe the crowds would, but if we started when the gate opened at 8 am in the morning, hopefully, we would beat them and also beat the high temperatures at that time of the year.
 You don’t need to hire a local Kotor guide to climb Kotor walls.

-Montenegro was always on our mind to visit but when Lonely Planet announced that Montenegro was one of its top destinations in 2016 we just had to visit.
+Montenegro was always on our minds to visit but when Lonely Planet announced that Montenegro was one of its top destinations in 2016 we just had to visit.

 FAQs for Visiting Kotor’s City Walls